A. K. A. Abdul Samad

 A.K.A.
 Abdul Samad (4 October 1926 – 4 November 1999) was a prominent Tamil politician, and an important leader of the Indian Union Muslim League.
 He was also a journalist, editor, author, educationist and businessman.
 He is popularly known in his native states of Tamil Nadu and Kerala by the title "Siraj-ul-Millat" (Light of the Nation).

+Early life

+Abdul samad was born on 4 October 1926 at Karaikal, Pondicherry French India.
+His father was an Indian freedom fighter and great scholar Allama A.K.
+Abdul hameed Baqavi and he was the first person to translate the Quran into Tamil language.